qcxc123/EE4705_Project_2_group_9/README.md

 ## Trained Models
 ### RetGen
-The trained models for RetGen can be downloaded from here (to be added).
+Our fine-tuned model for RetGen can be downloaded from here (to be added).
 Place these in RetGen/dialogpt/models/RetGen.
+The model was fine-tuned using the [released RetGen Reddit retriever and generator](https://github.com/dreasysnail/RetGen).
 ### Rasa
-The trained model for Rasa can be found in Rasa/models.
+Our trained model for Rasa can be found in Rasa/models.

 ## Chat with models
 ### Joint RetGen and Rasa